surifirstpin/biplus_documentation/version.3/Viewing Content.md

 ## Navigating to Saved Content

 To view the saved content or files in AcuBi, Click on dashboard section.
-To view the files in folder view click **Folder View,** to view the files in list view click **List View**.
+To view the files in folder view click **Folder View,** to view the files in list view click **List View.**

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/54f7e3de626de02bf1385a480a0a645223cfeeb5/images/view_content.png)